Malta says it will recognize the state of Palestine, joining France and possibly Britain

-UNITED NATIONS (AP) — Malta told a high-level U.N. meeting Wednesday that it will formally recognize the state of Palestine in September, joining France and the United Kingdom in stepping up pressure to end the nearly 80-year Israeli-Palestinian conflict.
+UNITED NATIONS (AP) — Canada and Malta announced Wednesday they will recognize the state of Palestine in September, joining France and the United Kingdom in stepping up pressure to end the nearly 80-year Israeli-Palestinian conflict.

-Christopher Cutajar, the permanent secretary at Malta’s Foreign Ministry, made the announcement at the U.N.
-General Assembly’s meeting on a two-state solution to the conflict which has been extended to a third day because of the high number of countries wanting to speak.
+Canadian Prime Minister Mark Carney made the announcement after a Cabinet meeting.
+Christopher Cutajar, the permanent secretary at Malta’s Foreign Ministry, made his country's announcement earlier at the U.N.
+General Assembly’s meeting on a two-state solution to the conflict which was extended to a third day because of the high number of countries wanting to speak.

 Cutajar said Malta has long supported self-determination for the Palestinian people, and “as responsible actors, we have a duty to work to translate the concept of a two-state solution from theory into practice.”